kwur/new-kwur-site/_posts/2008-09-09-fall-08-schedule.md

       </td>

       <td>
-        a show that&#8217;ll put the meanness in your swaggger, the swagger in your step, the scowl in your grimace, and the meanness in your step
+        a show that’ll put the meanness in your swaggger, the swagger in your step, the scowl in your grimace, and the meanness in your step
       </td>
     </tr>